 Heat the potato in the microwave for about 10 minutes or until fully cooked.
 Insert the spur into the hot potato.
 Be careful it does not come in contact with his shank – he will not be happy.
 Leave the spur in the hot potato for three minutes.
 This will soften the sheath.

 As soon as you take the potato away, grab the spur with the pliers.
 Simply twist and pull and you should be able to easily remove the sheath.
 Repeat this process on the other side.
 If it does not work the first time, heat the spur for another two minutes.

 The RIR breed does well either confined to a coop or free-range.
 If you do raise your chickens in cold climates, you can rub petroleum jelly on the combs when the temperatures are expected to remain below freezing for extended periods of time.

-The bottom line with Rhode Island Red Roosters is that as a breed, RIR are chickens with lots of personality.
+The bottom line with Rhode Island Red Roosters is that as a breed, RIR is chickens with lots of personalities.
 They are spectacular in their color and presence and are very hardy.
 They are a no-frills chicken as they have few health issues and are extremely easy keepers.